DevoraX/DevoraX/README.md

 Here are a few projects I'm proud of:

 1. [Reduxe-vs-Context](https://github.com/DevoraX/Reduxe-vs-Context)
-   A feature-rich to-do list app built with React, showcasing state management using both Redux and Context API.
+   A to-do list app built with React, showcasing state management using both Redux and Context API.

 Feel free to explore my repositories for more projects!